 I am an assistant professor in the Department of Diversity & Community Studies at Western Kentucky University.
-I teach in the gender & women’s studies program and I am a faculty member in the new Masters of Arts in Social Responsibility and Sustainable Communities (SRSC) degree program.
+I teach primarily in the the gender & women’s studies program and the new Masters of Arts in Social Responsibility and Sustainable Communities (SRSC) degree program.

 I completed my undergraduate degree in sociology and environmental science in 1994 and my master’s degree in public health/environmental health, in 1999 at Western Kentucky University.
 In 2007, I completed my PhD program in educational leadership at the University of Louisville.
-My dissertation entitled, “Measuring Student engagement activity levels and persistence: A study of a four-year comprehensive university,” explored the effects of service learning and civic engagement on student persistence.
-I began teaching as a graduate assistant in the spring of 1995 and since that time have taught various courses in the higher educational setting.
+I began teaching at WKU as a graduate assistant in the spring of 1995 and since that time have taught various courses in the higher educational setting.
 In the fall of 1999, I taught my first Women’s Studies courses at Western Kentucky University and became a full-time tenure track faculty member a few years after.
-My current research interests focused primarily on issues pertaining to sense of place, food justice & politics, social policy, community-based research, women/gender/sexuality, and sustainability.
+My current research interests focus primarily on issues pertaining to sense of place, food justice & politics, social policy, community-based research, women/gender/sexuality, and sustainability/relience.

 In addition to my interests in traditional classroom teaching, I have taught courses in Ireland and Belize (Central America).
 There is a growing need and demand in every field to teach our students to have an understanding of the concept of stewardship, sustainability, and civic engagement/action.